aponder-xu/aponder-xu/source/_posts/doctrine2-tutorial.md

   repositoryClass: BugRepository
 ```

 Now we can remove our query logic in all the places and instead use them through the EntityRepository.
-As an example here is the code of the first use case “List of Bugs”:
+As an example here is the code of the first use case "List of Bugs":

 ```PHP
 <?php